 What Happens When a Term Policy Expires?

 Some people choose to avoid this by taking out a larger term policy in conjunction with a smaller permanent policy.
-This allows you to not only have the larger death benefit when you need it most, but also to lock in a lower rate for the duration of your life on a whole or universal policy to cover things like final expenses.
+This allows you to not only have the larger death benefit when you need it most, but also to lock in a lower rate for the duration of your life on a whole or universal life policy to cover things like final expenses.

 Who Should Consider a Term Policy?